MichaelCurrin/dev-cheatsheets/README.md

 # Cheatsheets
 > Snippets across languages as an easy reference

 I add code here if I find I use it more than once, from other cheatsheets, StackOverflow or my own creation.
+There may be links, but the idea is to be explict here to avoid clicking through and also the risk of external content moving/disappearing.

 The code here might not actually run and just be a template.